Private Aviation Education

 4. Aircraft Access

-NetJets prioritizes access based on ownership structure.
+What this means: NetJets prioritizes access based on ownership structure.
 Fractional and lease owners receive first priority when aircraft are allocated.
-If those owners require aircraft-especially during high-demand periods-Jet Card holders may have limited or no access, even within their program terms.
+If those owners require aircraft — especially during high-demand periods — Jet Card holders may have limited or no access, even within their program terms.

 Magellan Jets takes a different approach.
-By leveraging a vetted global network rather than relying on a fixed fleet, every Jet Card Client receives equal priority.
-This allows Magellan Jets to match each trip with the most appropriate aircraft without being constrained by fleet availability or internal prioritization.
+By leveraging a vetted global network rather than relying on a fixed fleet, every Jet Card client receives equal priority.
+This also allows Magellan Jets to offer simultaneous multi-aircraft access: up to 4 aircraft per day at the 25-hour level, up to 6 at 50 hours, and up to 8 at 100 hours.

 • Magellan Jets: Yes, hours never expire